 Another explanation can be derived from my concept of the 7 Belief systems.
 Religion and Politics both belong to the Power domain of the 7 Belief systems.
 The Political Islam represents both Belief systems.
 Throughout human history, strength and power have been linked.
 Western arguments on tolerance are rooted in (Western) Philosophy which belongs to the Knowledge domain.
 This also explains some diverging Western views on tolerance: Knowledge vs Power.

 Engineering is about minimising tolerance.
 Nowadays, parts of Western societies appear to maximise tolerance.
 This causes friction within and between (Western) societies.
-The situation in Poland (eg, LGBTwomen) is an example of such friction (eg, EUJSTOR).
+The situation in Poland (eg, LGBT, women) is an example of such friction (eg, EU, JSTOR).

-Al Capone had an interesting view on tolerance: “Don’t mistake my kindness for weakness.
+“Don’t mistake my kindness for weakness.
 I am kind to everyone, but when someone is unkind to me, weak is not what you are going to remember about me.”
-This view also contains a lesson for some societies.
+Note LO: markings in quote by me.

 If You Tolerate This Your Children Will Be Next (1998) by Manic Street Preachers